Creative Excellence Group

 Engagement Phases

-Phase 1 — Diagnostic & Assessment
+Phase 1 — Diagnostic and Assessment

-Phase 2 — Diagnostic & Assessment
+Phase 2 — Architecture Design

-Phase 3 — Alignment & Implementation Guidance
+Phase 3 — Alignment and Implementation Guidance

 Align leadership on the operating model, deliver the performance architecture blueprint, and define next steps for execution.